 - If you follow the preceding steps, but no frames are being extracted, re-open the program, then play your video again.
 That should solve your problem.

 - The preceding settings will apply to all the videos later.
 If you don't want VLC to do the same with every video you play, go back, untick the box before the option of Scene video filter, and press Save.

-Let's say you are going to extract frames from video on windows 10, you have a video file in mp4 format, and you want to extract 1 frame every 1 second from your video.
-Follow these steps to extract frames from mp4 using FFmpeg.
+Let's say you are going to generate frames from video on Windows 11/10, you have a video file in mp4 format, and you want to extract 1 frame every 1 second from your video.
+Follow these steps to convert video to frames using FFmpeg.

 ffmpeg -ss 04:00 -t 03:00 -i yourvideofilename.mp4 -r 1 image-%03d.png